 In the Amazon Rainforest, as guests of the Sapara tribe, known as the "healers" of the jungle, we'll learn firsthand about traditional medicine, the wisdom of the forest, and have the opportunity to take part in shamanic ceremonies.
 We'll kayak and swim in the river, hike with indigenous guides, exchange gifts with the community, and gather around the fire with the elders in the evening.
 Even with so much to see and do, there will be ample time to rest, whether in a hammock serenaded by the jungle chorus, or in one of the therapeutic thermal pools on our way back to Quito.

-The Pushkar Relief Ride combines giving back with the opportunity to experience India from a truly unique perspective.
-This 14-day journey on horseback will take us through the ancient landscape of the Thar Desert, from the ancient settlement of Baghsara to the sacred village of Pushkar, ending at the famous Pushkar Fair. read more >
+Journey with us on horseback next November to the world's largest horse and camel fair.
+This 10-day journey on horseback will take us through the ancient landscape of the Thar Desert, from the ancient settlement of Baghsara to the sacred village of Pushkar, ending at the famous Pushkar Fair. read more >

 Like the desert nomads of the region, we'll ride due south, traveling seemingly endless sand tracks through breathtaking terrain, from rolling dunes to open plains and a mountain pass through a steep gorge, before arriving in the valley of Pushkar.
 On the way we'll pass through villages, which travelers rarely experience, let alone on horseback.
 We'll sleep under the starlit sky in canvas-covered tents, and during the days, we'll hand out educational materials to underserved schools, conduct our Give A Goat program, and set up medical camps, which provide dental, eye, and obstetrics care to populations lacking healthcare.